Mohsenggg/Landing-page/README.md

 ## Project Summary

 This project aims to give you real-world scenarios of manipulating the DOM.
 The functionality you will be using serves two purposes: to prepare you for appending dynamically added data to the DOM, and to show you how javascript can improve the usability of an otherwise static site.
+"Udacity"

 ## Project Files